-The 2017-18 fill rate in CIS courses is 63.8%, and the fill rate in CSCI courses is 66.8%.
+The 2021-22 rate in CIS courses is 54.5%, and the fill rate in CSCI courses is 85.5%.
 In order to increase the number of students who enroll in our program, marketing efforts need to increase to include advertising our courses and program courses to the community at large.
-Additionally, part of the reduction in CIS and CSCI course enrollments may be related to the improving economy which traditionally has a negative impact on Community College CTE programs.
+Additionally, part of the reduction in CIS and CSCI course enrollments may be related to the COVID-19 pandemic attributed factors and the improving economy which traditionally has had a negative impact on Community College CTE programs a whole.